Why are we often sold out?

 “Why do you produce so little?”

-I won't say that we produce "so little".
-We produce the right quantity, since despite a few sold outs , we generally still have sizes on the new products a few days after launch.
+I wouldn't say that we produce "so little".
+We produce the right quantity, since despite a few sell-outs , we generally always have sizes on new products a few days after launch.

-If we take the example of the last launch, we still have all the sizes left on the sailor sweater and the new addition to jeans!
+If we take the example of the latest launch, we still have all the sizes of the sailor sweater and the new jeans!

 • Henley (€150): 214 pieces produced, 213 sold, 1 in stock